hamadalidev/dice-game/README.md

 4. After evaluation, the player who still has the dice will repeat the 2nd step until only 1 player remains.
 a.
 Players who have no more dice are considered to have finished playing.
 5. The player who has the most points win.
-Make this script using a language that you are good at.

 Example:
 Player = 3, Dice = 4